 '''

+set terminal <terminal-type> <options>

-set terminal {<terminal-type> | push | pop}
+set terminal push

+set terminal pop

 show terminal

 '''

-If <terminal-type> is omitted, gnuplot will list the available terminal types. <terminal-type> may be abbreviated.
+If <terminal-type> is omitted, gnuplot will list all available terminal types.
+There are many terminal-specific options that may be specified when the terminal is set.
+See also termoption (p.
+229).

-If both set terminal and set output are used together, it is safest to give set terminal first, because some terminals set a flag which is needed in some operating systems.
+If both set terminal and set output are used together, it is safest to give set terminal first, because in some cases correct initialization of the output stream may require knowledge of the terminal type.